 KISSIMMEE, Fla. – Former NASA astronaut Winston Scott signed autographs and posed for pictures with guests at the agency exhibit during the Tom Joyner Family Reunion.
 Now a senior vice president at the Florida Institute of Technology, he said that he likes to emphasize to young people how important a good education is in preparation for the future.
 The Tom Joyner Family Reunion is designed to present uplifting programs, entertainment and information about growing, diverse communities.
 An annual event of the nationally-syndicated Tom Joyner Morning Show, the many exhibits included NASA's participation focusing on encouraging young people to consider studies and careers in STEM -- science, technology, engineering and math.
 NASA's Education Division promoted the benefits of math and scientific learning along with career opportunities offered by the space agency.
 The activities took place at the Gaylord Palms Resort in Kissimmee, Florida, during the Labor Day weekend.
 Photo credit: NASA/Daniel Casper

-Members of NASA Kennedy Space Center's Emergency Response Team compete in the citizen rescue tactical challenge at the 37th Annual SWAT Round-Up International at the Lawson Lamar Firearms and Tactical Training Center in Orlando, Florida.
+Members of NASA Kennedy Space Center's Emergency Response Team prepare for the next tactical challenge at the 37th Annual SWAT Round-Up International at the Lawson Lamar Firearms and Tactical Training Center in Orlando, Florida.
 The competition was held Nov.
 10 to 15, 2019, and featured five different tactical challenges.
 Kennedy's ERT members exchanged best practices and competed with more than 50 teams from the U.S. and around the world.

 2019 SWAT Round-Up